AdaptiveCpp/AdaptiveCpp/src/compiler/llvm-to-backend/clspv/llvm-to-clspv.md

 ## MemsetLoweringPass

+> Note: A fix has since been merged into clspv in for this issue, but
+> results in tests failures when used instead of this pass, needs investigated
+> further.

 `clspv` cannot lower `llvm.memset` intrinsics which take a length parameter determined at runtime, see
 [GitHub issue 1604](https://github.com/google/clspv/issues/1604).
 In addition to